nypl-spacetime/nyc-historical-streets/README.md

 __Note: if you're interested in only using the data in this repository (instead of also editing and improving the Shapefiles), it might be easier to use the data published on the website of the [NYC Space/Time Directory](http://spacetime.nypl.org/#data-nyc-streets).__

-## Coverage
+## Coverage Map

-You can use geojson.io to [view a map](http://geojson.io/#data=data:text/x-url,http%3A%2F%2Fs3.amazonaws.com%2Fspacetime-nypl-org%2Fdatasets%2Fnyc-streets%2Fnyc-streets.geojson
+To see which parts of New York City are covered by the shapefiles in this repository, please [see this map](http://geojson.io/#data=data:text/x-url,http%3A%2F%2Fs3.amazonaws.com%2Fspacetime-nypl-org%2Fdatasets%2Fnyc-streets%2Fnyc-streets.geojson
-) of all the streets currently available in this repository.
+).

 ## Contributing